ypyang237/movieReviewApp/README.md

 ```sh
 $ npm install
 ```
-cd into the app, and run it with nodemon.
+cd into the app, and run it with node or nodemon.
 ```sh
 $ cd movieReviewApp
 $ node server.js